mitmedialab/opal_msgs/README.md

 # sar\_opal\_msgs
-A ROS package containing custom ROS messages for communication with the SAR Opal tablet app
+A ROS package containing custom ROS messages for communication with a SAR Opal game.

 ## OpalCommand
+The OpalCommand message definition contains a standard ROS message header, a command to send, and (for some commands) properties relevant to the command.

-The OpalCommand message definition includes constants for the different commands that can be sent to the tablet.
+Constants are provided for the different commands that can be sent to the tablet.
 Each command is an int8.
-Some commands must be accompanied by a JSON string that is a set of properties relevant to the command, such as the name of the object to move and where to move it to.
+Some commands must be accompanied by a JSON string that is a set of properties relevant to the command, such as the name of the object to move and where to move it to, as follows:

 - 0 reset scene:
    - no properties (properties = null)